wawrzy/technical-test-golang/README.md

 ## Context

-This application is part of a technical exercice for an internship interview.
+This application is part of a technical exercise for an internship interview.

 ## Get started

+To develop this project, I used mysql, go and [gorm](http://gorm.io/)

 ### Env variables